VishnuEaswaran/Fab17-instruct/_posts/2017-02-28-Elecronic Design.md

     - You will have to figure out the minimum trace width which can be milled.
 If the trace is too thin, it may come off during the milling or during the soldering.
     - There are test patterns for this, you can create one for yourself as well.
     - Watch out for the corners, sometimes, especially when the traces are too thin and/or the resolution is poor, traces that are not horizontally or vertically aligned may not get milled out perfectly.
-    - Auto-routers can be set to favor some angles or alignments.
+    - Auto-routers can be set to favour some angles or alignments.
     - __MANUAL VS AUTO-ROUTING__

   - Related to pads, vias and distance between adjacent ones.